oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 > date: timestamptz
 > title: text

 Make each column non-nullable.
-By default Supabase, makes all columns nullable.
+By default, Supabase makes all columns nullable.
 Then click **Save**.
 After a moment you will see your table in the _Table editor_ section.

 {% img blog/supabase-vue/supabase-create-table.png alt:"Create a table in supabase" width:"600" %}{: .center-image }